ToastNumber/toastnumber.github.io/about.markdown

 permalink: /about/
 ---

-Find my contact links in the footer of the page.
+Please find my contact links in the footer of the page.

 ## Other links
 - [Soundcloud](https://soundcloud.com/kelseymckennamusic)